Moist Yellow Cake with Chocolate Frosting

 This post may contain affiliate sales links.
 Please read my disclosure policy.

-This Moist Yellow Cake recipe is tender with a soft crumb!
-It’s made completely from-scratch and is way better than any box cake mix.
-The vanilla flavor pairs perfectly with the chocolate buttercream frosting for the perfect classic yellow cake!
+This Moist Yellow Cake recipe is moist and tender with a soft crumb!
+It’s made completely from-scratch and is way better than any cake mix.
+The cake pairs perfectly with the chocolate buttercream frosting for the perfect classic yellow cake!

 What is Yellow Cake?